Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Reading Improvement:

-✓ Read academic articles, newspapers (The Guardian, The New York Times), and magazines (The Economist, National Geographic)
+✓ Read academic articles, newspapers (The Guardian, The New York Times), magazines (The Economist, National Geographic)

 ✓ Practice skimming for main ideas (30 seconds per passage)